AI Interview Assistant ROI 2026: Enterprise Framework

 3. Candidate-Side Friction

-• AI scoring transparency disclosures are now required in some jurisdictions and create application-stage friction
+- AI scoring disclosures may be required in some jurisdictions and can add application-stage friction.

 4. Audit and Compliance Overhead